gluonhq/client-samples/Gradle/HelloWorld/README.md

 ** Note **: This is an app without a UI.
 For an app showing a UI, have a look at the HelloFX sample.
 When running the HelloWorld application, the `Hello, World` is printed on `System.err` which is shown at the console where you initiated `./gradlew nativeRun`

 ** Note **: Since all java bytecode is translated to native code, the compilation step can take a long time, and it requires a fair amount of memory.

+** Note **: In order to deploy apps to an iOS device, you need a valid iOS provisioning profile.